NZ’s Most Popular Track

-Signage on Abel Tasman Road to an easy bush track with a springy wire suspension bridge, it’s a “keep a hand on the kids” track at times, ending at a plunge pool into which the 20m falls cascade.
+Signage on Abel Tasman Road to an easy bush track with a springy wire suspension bridge.
+It is a “keep a hand on the kids” track at times ending at a plunge pool into which the 20m falls cascade.

 Coast Track South to Goat Bay

 Goat Bay – A good “cheat” of a walk, without days of hiking.
-Goat Bay, one of the best beaches in Abel Tasman National Park, is about an hour hike from Tōtaranui.
-This is what Abel Tasman is like!
+Goat Bay, one of the best beaches in Abel Tasman National Park is about an hour hike from Tōtaranui.
+This is what the park is like!

-Onward is Anapai Bay, accessible only by boat or walking from Tōtaranui (3 hour return); and north to Separation Point.
+Onward is Anapai Bay, accessible only by boat or walking from Tōtaranui (3 hour return), north to Separation Point.